Food Assistance (SNAP)

 WHAT DO YOU NEED TO DO?

-Visit the Access Florida eligibility checker page to check your household eligibility for SNAP, Medical assistance, or cash assistance.
+Use the Florida Policy Institute SNAP Calculator to check your household eligibility for SNAP, Medical assistance, or cash assistance.

 If your application for SNAP is denied, you should receive a written notice stating the reason for denial.
 If you disagree with the decision, you have ninety (90) days from the date of the notice to ask for a Fair Hearing.
 A Fair Hearing is the process that allows you to dispute the denial decision if you believe it was decided unfairly.
 Instructions on how to ask for a Fair Hearing should be included with the notice of denial that DCF sends to you.